sathomas/jsDataV.is/src/text/ch6/03-mapcontext.md

 ### Step 3: Choose a Map Style

 As with most mapping libraries, Modest Maps builds its maps using layers.
 The layering process works much like it does in a graphics application such as Photoshop or Sketch.
-Subsequent layers add additional visual information to the map.
+Subsequent layers add further visual information to the map.
 In most cases the base layer for a map consists of image tiles.
-Additional layers such as markers or routes can be added on top of the image tiles.
+Additional layers such as markers or routes can be included on top of the image tiles.

 When we tell Modest Maps to create a map, it calculates which tiles (both size and location) are needed and then it requests those tiles asynchronously over the internet.
 The tiles define the visual style of the map.
 Stamen Design has published several tile sets itself; you can see them on the [maps.stamen.com](http://maps.stamen.com) web site.

-To use the Stamen tiles we'll add an additional, small JavaScript library to our page.
-That library is available at directly from [Stamen Design](http://maps.stamen.com/js/tile.stamen.js).
+To use the Stamen tiles we'll add none more, small JavaScript library to our page.
+That library is available directly from [Stamen Design](http://maps.stamen.com/js/tile.stamen.js).
 It should be included _after_ the Modest Maps library.

 ``` {.html .numberLines}
 <!DOCTYPE html>